 - Local Offer information for other areas

-View Brighton and Hove City Council's Accessibility Strategy.
+View Brighton and Hove City Council's Accessibility Strategy (PDF 282KB).
 This strategy outlines Brighton & Hove City Council’s vision and the practical implications for improving access of disabled children and young people to the services which we provide directly, including education, and those which we provide alongside our partners.

 The Local Offer is a free and impartial service provided by Brighton & Hove City Council.
 Information in the Local Offer does not represent a recommendation or endorsement of a service or provider.
 We aim to ensure the information contained in the Local Offer is as accurate and up to date as possible, however we will not be held responsible for any inaccurate information.
 It is the responsibility of the service or provider to keep us informed of any changes to the service or provision.